jackmcgaughey/reddit-meme-generator/README.md

 - **Search for Memes by Keyword**: Discover memes matching specific topics or themes
 - **Generate Custom Memes**: Add your own text to any meme template
 - **View Generated Memes**: Browse and view your previously created memes
+- **AI-Powered Meme Regeneration**: Use OpenAI to create new clever captions for existing memes
+- **Smart Text Rendering**: Automatically sizes and wraps text to ensure readability

 ## Requirements